witseie-elen4010/2024-group-lab-003/README.md

 ## Why Play?

 Because life's too short for boring games.
 Whether you're the next Picasso or you still draw stick figures, **Doodles All the Way Down** is your playground for laughter, creativity, and some good old-fashioned doodle chaos.

 Ready to scribble your way into legend?
 Let's get doodling!

+## Technical Requirements

+- Users must be unique.
+Therefore if you are testing the game on a single computer ensure you log into a different user on each screen!